cvolkmer/fhnw-web-deployment/Readme.md

 ## Check Application Status ##

-The Elastic LoadBalancer has been created already by the AWS CloudFormation script.
+The Elastic Load Balancer has been created already by the AWS CloudFormation script.
 You can now check the Load Balancer configuration and container status.

 - In the AWS Console, select "Services" and type "EC2"
 - Scroll down on the left navigation and click on "Target Groups"